kdefombelle/izpack-seed/README.md

 * an additional __panel__ module
 * an __IzPack installer__ module

-Once built (mvn clean install), the installer will be generated under install/installer/target/izpack-seed-installer-${project.version}.jar
+Once built using `mvn clean install`, the installer will be generated under _install/installer/target/izpack-seed-installer-${project.version}.jar_
-Execute the jar double cliking on it or executing java - jar izpack-seed-installer-${project.version}.jar
-The installer is launched.
+Execute the jar double clicking on it or executing `java - jar izpack-seed-installer-${project.version}.jar` The installer is launched.

 Finally to execute the application, go to its installation directory and run